bokkypoobah/SnipCoin/audit/code-review/SnipCoin.md

     uint public totalEthReceivedInWei;                // The total amount of Ether received during the sale in WEI uint public totalUsdReceived;                     // The total amount of Ether received during the sale in USD terms
     // BK Ok
+    uint public totalUsdValueOfAllTokens;             // The total USD value of 100% of tokens
+    // BK Ok
     string public version = "1.0";                    // Code version
     // BK NOTE - Safer that this is different to accountWithUpdatePermissions or contractOwner
     // BK Ok